kmcho2019/csdl-lab-cafe-app/docs/IMPLEMENTATION.md

 ## Known Gaps & Next Steps

-1. **Settlement operations** – Build server actions/API routes for draft → finalize → export, plus UI on `/app/settlements`.
+1. **Settlement payments/void** – Add payment recording UI and safe void/re-open flows (with audit trail).
 2. **Ledger exports** – Implement CSV downloads and pagination for historical entries.
-3. **Analytics & notifications** – Wire up popularity/low stock reports and SMTP-based reminder emails.
+3. **Analytics & notifications** – Add richer charts and wire SMTP-based reminder emails.
-4. **Automated tests** – Extend Vitest coverage to API handlers and UI flows beyond the current unit suite.
+4. **Automated tests** – Extend Vitest coverage to API handlers and cross-feature workflows.

 Use this overview when planning new work: it clarifies which pieces are production-ready and which still rely on manual steps.